downshift-js/downshift/src/hooks/MIGRATION_V7.md

 below.

 - getInputProps additions:

   - _ArrowDown+Alt_: opens the menu without any item highlighted.
   - _ArrowUp+Alt_: closes the menu and selects the highlighted item.
   - _PageUp_: if menu is open, moves highlight by 10 positions to the start.
   - _PageDown_: if menu is open, moves highlight by 10 positions to the end.
   - _Focus_: if menu is closed, opens the menu.

+- getInputProps changes:
+  - _ArrowUp_: moves highlight one position up. _Shift_ modifier is not supported anymore.
+  - _ArrowDown_: moves highlight one position down. _Shift_ modifier is not supported anymore.

 ### stateChangeTypes